microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 6. Select a folder to store the new repository locally **(Ex.
     C:\\MyAzureProject)**.
 Note that you are selecting the top level folder.
 A subfolder will be created with the repository name automatically.
-Because a repository is similar to a database, **[do not]{.underline}** select a folder that is managed by technologies like OneDrive, Dropbox, etc. This can cause issues with both technologies fighting to track changes.
+Because a repository is similar to a database, **do not** select a folder that is managed by technologies like OneDrive, Dropbox, etc. This can cause issues with both technologies fighting to track changes.